What can I study at Trinity

 What Modules Can I Take?Trinity College Dublin offers students the opportunity to take classes (known as modules at Trinity) throughout the three faculties at Trinity.
-Module enrollment does not occur until students arrive on campus, but students must apply to Schools and Departments when they apply for admission.
+Module enrolment does not occur until students arrive on campus, but students must apply to Schools and Departments when they apply for admission.
 Students can view all of the modules available to study abroad students here.

 Information on what modules are available and how to sign up for classes can be found in the Trinity Module Directory.

 Trinity provides all undergraduate students with a Personal Tutor: a blend of mentor and advisor, who provides personal and academic advice and support throughout a student’s time in the University.
 Tutors assist students with any difficulties they may experience, listen to their concerns and help them to get the most out of their time at Trinity.